-V3 Paul bears in mind in His thanks to God concerning the truly saved of Thessalonica is their labor of love.
-The labor that the Thessalonians did, that Paul is talking about, was hard effort.
-The kind of labor that Paul is talking about is self sacrificing works and action that is a manifestation of the Law of love that the Holy Spirit puts in the hearts of true believers.
+1ST-1:3 Remembering without ceasing your work of faith, and labour of love, and patience of hope in our Lord Jesus Christ, in the sight of God and our Father;- Paul bears in mind in His thanks to God concerning the truly saved of Thessalonica is their labor of love.
+He remembers their labor; their hard effort, that is, their self sacrificing works and actions that comes from the manifestation of the Law of love that the Holy Spirit placed in the hearts of true believers of the Thessalonians.
 Paul is not talking about labor for personal gain, like someone who becomes a workaholic for the sole purpose of making a lot of money.
-This labor is out of godly generated love, which is labor that comes because of God's Spirit convicting His true children.
-It is consistent love-work that keeps on going, even to the point of fatigue.
+This labor is out of godly generated love, patience, and hope which is labor that comes because of God's Spirit convicting His true children.
+It is consistent and keeps on going, even to the point of fatigue.